-Ireland’s traditional music (or trad as we call it) has been around centuries — we even discovered a set of wooden pipes in County Wicklow that date back to the Stone Age to prove it.
+Ireland’s traditional music (or trad as we call it) has been around centuries.
+And we know this as a fact: a set of wooden pipes in County Wicklow that date back to the Stone Age prove it.

 Here, we look at five trad instruments that musicians from Ireland have been blowing, strumming, picking, plucking and thumping for a very long time indeed.

-Pronounced “bow-rawn,” this is known as the heartbeat of trad music for good reason.
-This large drum is covered with stretched animal skin and struck with a stick (traditionally made from double-ended knucklebone) to provide our music with a pulsating beat that turns listeners into dancers with ease.
+Pronounced “bow-rawn,” this instrument is known as the heartbeat of trad music for good reason.
+The bodhrán is a large drum that is covered with stretched animal skin and struck with a stick (traditionally made from double-ended knucklebone).
+It's used in traditional music to provide a pulsating beat that turns listeners into dancers with ease.

 Hear it at: O’Hanlon’s Bar, Mullaghbawn, County Armagh

-These ancient pipes have been mesmerising listeners with their haunting tones since the 5th Century.
+These tuneful pipes have been mesmerising listeners with their haunting tones since the 5th century.
 A popular instrument, the uilleann pipes (meaning “pipes of the elbow” because of their pump-operated bellows) take years to master.
 It was two County Louth brothers, William and Charles Taylor, who developed our most modern version after emigrating with the instrument from post-Famine Ireland to the United States.

-You know an instrument has reached iconic status when it has appeared on a national flag, Euro coins and gets reimagined as a Dublin bridge.
+You know an instrument has reached iconic status when it is the emblem of one of the island's biggest brands (Guinness), appears on Ireland's Euro coins and even inspired a city bridge (The Samuel Beckett in Dublin).
 The Celtic harp is that very instrument.
-Variations of the triangular, gut-stringed-instrument have been plucked in Ireland since as long ago as the 10th Century, when nomadic harpists would travel around Ireland performing songs for food or a warm bed.
+Variations of the triangular, gut-stringed-instrument have been plucked in Ireland since as long ago as the 10th century, when nomadic harpists would travel around Ireland performing songs for food or a warm bed.

 In 1792, the Belfast Harp Festival saw the best players competing for prizes.
-And today, the ornate and ancient Brian Boru harp can be viewed in Trinity College in Dublin.
+And today, the ornate and ancient Brian Boru harp can be viewed in The Long Room at Trinity College Dublin.

 Hear it at: Cryan’s, Carrick-on-Shannon, County Leitrim